arieffrima/my-nestjs-project/README.md

-This project is for practice with NestJS.
+This project aims to implement solution using NestJs. focusing on backend onboarding